Goldua2cope/devops24/examinations/09/README.md

 # QUESTION B

-When the [QUESTION A](#question-a) is solved, use `ansible-vault` to store the password in encrypted form, and make it possible to run the playbook as before, but with the password as an Ansible Vault secret instead.
+When the [QUESTION A](#question-a) is solved, use `ansible-vault` to store the password in encrypted form, and make it possible to run the playbook as before, but with the password as an
+Ansible Vault secret instead.

+- #### Vault:
+  - ansible-vault create mariadbpw.yml
+  - ansible-vault edit mariadbpw.yml
+  - ansible-playbook 08-mariadb.yml --ask-vault-pass

+- #### Questions to ask teacher:
+    - when would one want to only encrypt a string, it makes code much more bulky